 We serve 1,300 noontime meals every weekday to homebound older adults and persons with disabilities in Wake County.
-Our outreach consists of hot meals to homebound individuals, communal dining for adults 60+ in congregate dining rooms, and frozen meal service for dialysis patients and other homebound individuals in isolated areas.
+Our outreach consists of hot meals to homebound individuals, communal dining for adults 60+ at our Friendship Cafes, and frozen meal service for dialysis patients and other homebound individuals in isolated areas.
 Over 2,200 volunteers help us deliver meals Monday through Friday each week.

 Meals on Wheels of Wake County was founded on February 12, 1974 with ten volunteers meeting at Hillyer Christian Church to deliver meals in downtown Raleigh.
 Since then over 9 million meals have been served in Wake County alone.
 Meals on Wheels of Wake County is associated with the Meals on Wheels America, which is comprised of over 5,000 Senior Nutrition Programs and 800,000 volunteers in the U.S. dedicated to ending senior hunger.